10 Tips for Keeping Your Dog Away From Your Christmas Tree

 One of the easiest solutions for how to keep your dog away from your Christmas tree is to use an exercise pen, a baby gate, or anything else fence-like.
 This Christmas tree dog fence will keep your pets from climbing up, bumping into, and getting underneath your tree.

-It may not be the most visually appealing solution, but for nosey pets, it may be the safest solution.
+It may not be the most visually appealing solution, but it may be the safest for nosey pets.

-For smaller dogs, you may even be able to get away with making a wall out of heavier or larger presents.
-Make sure that the gifts are not filled with food products or anything that your dog may want to open early.
+For smaller dogs, you may even get away with making a wall out of heavier or larger presents.
+Make sure that the gifts are not filled with food products or anything your dog may want to open early.

 2. Tree in Shining Armour